 - Place chocolate in a pastry bag and cut tip off end of bag.
 Pipe ~1″ sized rounds on top of nonpareils.
 Let sit for at least 1 hour to harden.
 You may also move the baking sheet to the freezer to allow chocolate to harden more quickly.

-If you enjoyed these Chocolate Nonpareils, you’ll probably like these other SugarSpicesLife recipes:
+If you enjoyed these Chocolate Nonpareils, you may also enjoy these other SugarSpicesLife recipes: